Pep Hamilton

-Alfonza "Pep" Hamilton (born September 19, 1974) is an American football coach.
-He was previously the head coach and general manager of the DC Defenders of the XFL, and the quarterbacks coach for the Los Angeles Chargers, and was most recently the offensive coordinator for the Houston Texans of the National Football League (NFL).
+Alfonza "Pep" Hamilton (born September 19, 1974) is an American football coach who currently serves as the offensive coordinator for the Maryland Terrapins.
+He was previously the head coach and general manager of the DC Defenders of the XFL, the quarterbacks coach for the Los Angeles Chargers, and the offensive coordinator for the Houston Texans of the National Football League (NFL).

 Playing career

 College

 A native of Charlotte, North Carolina who graduated from West Charlotte High School, Hamilton played quarterback from 1993 to 1996 at Howard University.
 While at Howard, Hamilton earned the team's scholar-athlete award in 1995 and 1996.

 Coaching career

 Early career

 Hamilton started his coaching career at Howard University, where he served as the team's quarterbacks coach before becoming the team's offensive coordinator.
 Hamilton coached in the National Football League for the New York Jets and San Francisco 49ers before taking a position as quarterbacks coach for the Chicago Bears on March 5, 2007.